 Great Ocean Road & Grampians

 Day 1 We begin the ultimate road trip, cruising towards the Great Ocean Road and stop to watch surfers in action at famed beaches such as Bells Beach and Torquay (home of surf brands Rip Curl and Quicksilver).
-We also visit artistic beachside villages of Apollo Bay and Lorne to explore.
-We’ll stop at Kennett River Koalas to see the cuddly creatures in the wild and the historical section of the Great Ocean Road that was carved through cliffs by returned World War I servicemen.
-We take an easy walk (1 hour) through the Great Otway National Park, home to some of the world’s oldest temperate rainforest.
+We also visit artistic beachside villages of Apollo Bay and Lorne.
+We’ll stop at the historical section of the Great Ocean Road that was carved through cliffs by returned World War I servicemen.
+We take a walk through the Great Otway National Park, home to some of the world’s oldest temperate rainforest.
 There’s no better place to finish the day than the famed Twelve Apostles.
 This spectacular collection of limestone stacks is best appreciated at sunset from the boardwalk.
-The next morning you will have the opportunity to view it from the skies in a helicopter (at extra cost).
-Tonight we sleep in dormitory style accommodation in the dormitory rooms of a backpacker’s hostel on the Great Ocean Road.
+Take the opportunity to view this spectacular sight from the skies in a helicopter (extra cost).
+Tonight, we sleep in dormitory style accommodation in the dormitory rooms of a backpacker’s hostel on the Great Ocean Road.

-We enter the Grampians National Park in the afternoon.
-Just before sunset when the local wildlife, such as wallabies, kangaroos and kookaburras come out to play, we walk (an easy 1 hour) to The Balconies, which provides a magnificent viewpoint and photo opportunity of the surrounding ranges and valleys.
+We enter the Grampians National Park in the afternoon, where we visit the Brambuk Cultural Centre to learn about local Aboriginal history, before taking a walk (40 minutes) to MacKenzie Falls.
+Before sunset when the local wildlife, such as wallabies, kangaroos and kookaburras come out to play, we walk (an easy hour) to The Balconies, which provides a magnificent viewpoint and photo opportunity of the surrounding ranges and valleys.
 Tonight we sleep in shared wood cabin accommodation, with the mountains towering around us.

 Please remember …

 Sometimes our itinerary must be flexible due to road and weather conditions